The United Nations Panel of Experts on Libya just released its latest report.

 From Libya to the Central African Republic:

-The report confirmed previous information that Qatar has made illicit transfers of Belgian rifles to the Libyan rebels.
+The report says it is likely that Qatar has made illicit transfers of Belgian rifles to the Libyan rebels.
 One of the illicit weapons has been intercepted on its way to Syria.
+(Update 6/16/2014: this paragraph has been modified to reflect the fact that the complete chain of custody could not be documented.)

 The rifle’s serial number is 1531415.
 According to the table we are using in the research note published by the Small Arms Survey, the weapon should have been produced somewhere in late 1979.
 The UN experts write that the rifle was part of an order dated 21 December 1979 and exported from Belgium to Qatar.